Accessibility Statement

 There are a number of assessment and screening tools which can be used to assess a person for Dyslexia.
 Below is a small range of places that can offer screening and assessment.

 A diagnostic assessment is the formal way that dyslexia can be identified.
+These assessments are done by qualified specialists.

 Screening tests can identify the probability of dyslexia and highlight strengths and weaknesses.
+School professionals usually carry out these screeners.

 British Dyslexia Association (opens link in new window) British Dyslexia logo